WangJiemin/gtom/offical_driver/README.md

 ### Setup ###

-gtm uses the MongoDB [oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) as an event source.
+gtom uses the MongoDB [oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) as an event source.
 You will need to ensure that MongoDB is configured to produce an oplog by [deploying a replica set](http://docs.mongodb.org/manual/tutorial/deploy-replica-set/).